How to get your rental history to show on your credit reports.

 Your landlord or rental management company may be able to help you by using rent-reporting companies like this, and it will be your job to convince them to do so, but there are some things to consider.
 The companies themselves need to be reputable, cost effective, and their service needs to work.

 One thing is for certain, nobody is talking about how much this type of trade line may, or may not, raise your credit score.
 From what I can tell, the less credit you have (college student, no score, etc.), the more you may benefit from this type of reporting.
-For the average joe who already has a score, the rise in points may only be marginal.
-We’re still in the early stages of rent reporting, but RentTrack did a 6-month review of the impact last year that found the overall affect to be positive.
+For the average person who already has a credit score, the rise in points may only be marginal.

 Getting back to the aforementioned rent-reporting companies.
 I did some research and here’s what I’ve learned:

 Although this company touts good reviews on Facebook and Yelp, they have an F rating with the Better Business Bureau, as complaints are not being resolved satisfactorily.
 I would definitely give their complaints a look to learn where the issues have been, so you know what to be on the lookout for.
 The other thing that bothers me is the fact that they only report your rent to TransUnion.
 Rental Kharma charges an upfront $25 fee, then $6.95 per month thereafter, and $5 per month of past reporting – up to two years.